ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## Specifying (maximum) memory usage

-It is important to give specify the maximum amount of memory a job will need in order to complete.
-For example, the following job needs at most 10 GiB of RAM and will run on the first available compute node with that amount of memory available:
+Unless specified, the maximum amount of memory used at any time is 1 GiB per slot (`-l mem_free=1G`).
+A job that need to use more memory, need to request that when submitted.
+For example, a job that needs (at most) 10 GiB of memory should be submitted as:
 ```sh
 qsub -cwd -l mem_free=10G script.sh
 ```
+The scheduler will launch this jobs on the first available compute node with that amount of memory available.

 <div class="alert alert-warning" role="alert">
 A job that consumes more memory than requested will be terminated by the scheduler.
 Because of this, you may request a bit more memory in order to give your job some leeway.